 Wrapped Data Element (9.4.2.186) corresponding to Base AKM data to be returned to the non-AP STA, if any.
 This element may be fragmented using mechanism specified in 10.28.11 (Element fragmentation) as necessary.

+Optionally including Timeout Interval element (TIE) (9.4.2.48) with Timeout Interval Value set to dot11RSNAConfigPASNPTKSATimeout and Timeout Interval Type set to 2 (key lifetime interval).

 A MIC element (9.4.2.118) with MIC computed as specified in 12.xx.7.1 (MIC computation for PASN second frame)

 Once the processing complete, the AP sends the second PASN frame to the non-AP STA.